Updated November 12, 2013

-While there are, as of yet, no studies investigating the use of mobile devices for sports concussion education, diagnosis or management, the authors of the 2013 study identified two key advantages of a mobile phone app as an educational tool: first, that they give the user the opportunity to download educational materials quickly, and, second, they possess operating systems that support engaging and interactive solutions to learning.
+While there are, as of yet, no studies investigating the use of mobile devices for sports concussion education, diagnosis or management, the authors of the 2013 study identified two key advantages of mobile phone apps as educational tools: first, that they give the user the opportunity to download educational materials quickly, and, second, they possess operating systems that support engaging and interactive solutions to learning.

 1. Concussion Recognition and Response (CRR) ($.99).